State of M&A Data Rooms — Q1 2026 Read the report →

 Test revocation before launch.
 If you remove a user now, how fast is access actually cut off?

-In live deals, “eventual revocation” is not acceptable.
+In live deals, "eventual revocation" is not acceptable.
+Peony provides instant revocation — access is cut the moment you click.

 Fundraising is iterative.
 Your permissions should be, too.

-Stage A: First meetings (broad, controlled)
+Stage A: First Meetings (Broad, Controlled)

 • Share Level 1 and selected Level 2 folders.